kevinsea/Insight-Wiki-Stage/Home.md

 If you are thinking that you need something that is simple and just works for almost any use case that you can think of, Insight probably does it.

-v1.1 is now in NuGet!
+v1.1.5 is now in NuGet!
 See the [[Change Log]] for what's new!

-Follow [@jonwagnerdotcom](http://twitter.com/#!jonwagnerdotcom) latest updates on this library or [code.jonwagner.com](http://code.jonwagner.com) for more detailed writeups.
+Follow [@jonwagnerdotcom](http://twitter.com/#!jonwagnerdotcom) for latest updates on this library or [code.jonwagner.com](http://code.jonwagner.com) for more detailed writeups.

 ## Getting Started ##
 * [[Installing Insight]]